 (You can find most of these in natural food stores such as Whole Foods, Sprouts, and Natural Grocer, or you can also order FOND online.)

 Please note, I’m a proud affiliate of FOND.
 This means that if you make a purchase using any of my affiliate links* below, I will make a small commission at no extra cost to you!

-As a thank you for supporting my small business, feel free to use my special affiliate link JENNAV at checkout to get 10% off your first FOND order. 😀
+As a thank you for supporting my small business, feel free to use my special affiliate code JENNAV at checkout to get 10% off your first FOND order. 😀

 Ingredients: Water, Free-Range Chicken Bones, Sea Salt.